shubhangkulkarni/riscv/README.md

 # RISCV32I Core
 ## Testing
 In order to test the working, please load the instructions into the code.hex file and compile all the .v files in the 'final' folder.
-After execution, waveform will be saved in 'riscv-singlecycle.vcd'.
+After execution, waveform will be saved in 'riscv-singlecycle.vcd' or 'riscv-pipeline.vcd' for single cycle and pipelined versions respectively.

 ### Basic info
 1. Standard 32 4byte regs